Every company runs into cash flow problems at one time or another. However, many of these problems can be prevented with some planning and diligence.

 Solution: Successful growth requires careful planning and management.
 Your sales efforts can be backed by the operations and financial sides of the business.

 Only sell services that you are sure you can deliver according to contract.
-Grow your trucking company slowly, but steadily.
+It’s best to expand your trucking fleet slowly, but steadily.
 Ensure that back-office tasks run smoothly and are well managed.
 It’s the most effective way to grow your trucking company.

 7. Expensive insurance